archxta/cse15l-lab-reports/lab3.md

 ./technical/plos
 ./technical/911report
 ```
 This command prints the directories that do not match the search pattern.
-In this case, we want to find all the directories that do not match the pattern "biomed*".
+In this case, we want to find all the directories that do not have "biomed" in its path.

 ## Option 3: find -size (search files by size), Source: https://www.howtoforge.com/tutorial/linux-find-command/
 ### Example 5